SDWebImage/SDWebImageSwiftUI/README.md

 4. Pinch gesture (Digital Crown on watchOS, play button on tvOS) to zoom-in detail page image.
 5. Clear cache and go to detail page to see progressive loading.

+## Test

+SDWebImageSwiftUI has Unit Test to increase code quality.
+For SwiftUI, there are no official Unit Test solution provided by Apple.

+However, since SwiftUI is State-Based and Attributed-Implemented layout system, there are open source projects who provide the solution:

++ [ViewInspector](https://github.com/nalexn/ViewInspector): Inspect View's runtime attribute value (like `.frame` modifier, `.image` value).
+We use this to test `AnimatedImage` and `WebImage`
++ [SwiftUI-Introspect](https://github.com/siteline/SwiftUI-Introspect): Introspect the native UIKit/AppKit View, even for SwiftUI component (like `List`, which is actually `UITableView` in implementation).
+We use this to test `AnimatedImage`

+To run the test:

+1. Run `carthage build` on root directory to install the dependency.
+2. Open `SDWebImageSwiftUI.xcodeproj`, wait for SwiftPM finishing downloading the test dependency.
+3. Choose `SDWebImageSwiftUITests` scheme and start testing.

+We've already setup the CI pipeline, each PR will run the test case and upload the test report to [codecov](https://codecov.io/gh/SDWebImage/SDWebImageSwiftUI).

 ## Screenshot

 + iOS Demo